European Leaders Urge More 'Pressure' on Russia Ahead of Trump-Putin Summit

 Announcing the summit last week, Trump said that "there'll be some swapping of territories to the betterment of both" sides, without elaborating.

-But President Volodymyr Zelensky warned Saturday that Ukraine won't surrender land to Russia to buy peace.
+But President Volodymyr Zelenskyy warned Saturday that Ukraine won't surrender land to Russia to buy peace.

 "Ukrainians will not give their land to the occupier," he said on social media.